 Noise, Heat, Connectivity, speakers, and others

 The thermal design has only mildly changed from the previous generation, with the addition of a few extra secondary thermal plates on top of some of the VRMs and over the Northbridge.

-However, Asus do apply liquid-metal thermal compound on the CPU and GPU from the factory, which helps better transfer out the heat from the components, and that’s paired with a slightly lower-power GPU.
+However, Asus do apply liquid-metal thermal compound on the CPU from the factory, which helps better transfer out the heat from the components, and that’s paired with a slightly lower-power GPU.
 The RTX 2080 in the 2020 model goes up to 105W on the higher-power profile, while the RTX 2070 on the 2019 version runs at 115W.

 Even with these tweaks, the components still run fairly hot.
 On Turbo, the CPU peaks at temperatures in the high-80s in Far Cry 5 and low-80s in Witcher 3 and Red Dead 2, and the GPU averages low-80s to high-70s in most demanding titles, while the fans ramp up to 50-51 dB at head level.
 Gaming on the Performance profile tames down the fans to about 44-45 dB at head level (44 dB in Armoury Crate), but slightly limits the CPU and GPU performance, and also raises the average CPU and GPU temperatures by a few degrees.
 Finally, gaming on Silent further quiets down the fans to about 36-37 dB at head-level (35 dB in Armory Crate), but also further limits the performance.